 Please read in the order presented in Contents.
-The first section (My philosophy-15,000 words) may take several days to read.
-Here is a condensed summary that is half as long.
-Images in this blog are not my property.
-If you would like any image credited or removed, please contact me at firstname.lastname@example.org.
+The first section (My philosophy-15,000 words) may take several days to read, so here is a summary that is half as long.
+Please note: images in this blog are not my property.
+If you would like any image credited or removed, please contact me at email@example.com.

 About 37 trillion cells make up the human body.
 At every moment, each cell performs a multitude of chemical reactions that result in the beating of your heart or the creation of your next conscious thought.
 A person is nothing but several billion billion billion atoms that are continuously making and breaking electric bonds.
 We are nothing but particles following the same physical laws as those of an exploding supernova.